 And this:

-Jojo might be able to place the fabric from the quilt patch on the sewing machine.
+(A keen-eyed rememberer of clothing named Jojo might be able to place the fabric from the quilt patch on the sewing machine.
 The flowery stuff.
 It was a hippie skirt.
 There may have been two tinkly bells on the tie at the waist, which I am not willing to admit to just now.
 It was a senior year thrift store find.
 I loved it long time.
 The black stuff is from a silk robe purchased in Chinatown, in college.
 Good times.)

-oiled.
+So, me, I was very much spoiled.
 And I, in turn, got him a box full of foreign beers and a hand-made Shop Class metal arts type project craftily using wedding favor candy tins and rolls of self-adhesive cut-out magnet material (please. don't. ask).
 And pajamas, whoopee.
 So someone needs to get a real job and give someone else a nice Christmas in July, or something redeeming like that.
 Yeah.

 5) Received several lovely items from AC, to whom I have still not sent my thank you note.
 Three items were for Joosh, and I have taken over all but one.